aws-solutions-library-samples/guidance-for-designing-resilient-applications-with-amazon-aurora-and-amazon-rds-proxy/README.md

 ![Architecture](/assets/Images/architecture.jpeg)

 The solution is structured around two key applications: the ‘Demo App’ and the ‘Core App’.
-The ‘Demo App’ is a comprehensive suite of user interface pages, fortified by cloud services for enhanced security.
+The ‘Demo App’  consists of user interface page to produce load for the application and log successful calls and errors in a simple UI.
 The ‘Core App’ is designed to temporarily store requests in Amazon SQS and consistently commit data to an Aurora instance, ensuring data availability before, during, and after any failover events.

 ### Cost